guitarbeat/Personal-Website/README.md

 ### Matrix Component

 A sophisticated Matrix-style authentication system with enhanced visual effects and security features.
-This component has been refactored to eliminate incongruencies and improve maintainability.
+This component has been refactored to eliminate inconsistencies and improve maintainability.

 #### Recent Improvements